ajayjagadaleAJ/EmailApplication/README.md

 # EmailApplication
-EmailApplication to send email in using springboot and mail sender api
+EmailApplication to send email in using springboot and mail sender